 \section{Examples and open problems}

 In this Section, we briefly illustrate the main results established so far for several examples of particular relevance.
-We also propose several open problems we believe of interest for the study of linear transport equation.
+We also propose several open problems that we believe are of interest for the study of linear transport equations.

 We begin with the following example: \begin{exe} We consider the case in which